Top 9 Colorado Springs Hikes Within 30 Minutes of Downtown

 Good to Know: The Seven Bridges Trail is a favorite locally and with visitors, especially in the summer and on the weekends.
 During the school year, hit the trail during the week.
 In the summer, avoid the middle of the day when the trail often gets packed with locals and out-of-town visitors.
 Parking spots are more available early and late in the day.
 Give yourself at least 2 hours to enjoy this hike.

-You’ll notice after the seventh bridge, that you can continue on more Colorado Springs hiking trails.
+You’ll notice after the seventh bridge, that you can continue on more Colorado Springs hiking trails in this same North Cheyenne Canyon.
 Check out the hike to Loud’s Cabin below.

 Love waterfall hiking trails?
 We cover 27 Waterfall Hikes in Colorado — our favorites all over the state.